devm33/dotfiles/README.md

 - vim needs to be >7.4 (use brew on mac)

 Install:
+- open vim and press enter to ignore warnings
+- the vim install script should do the rest:
-- open vim, ignore warnings, let bundles download and install
+    - download and install bundles
-- the vim install script should compile tern and ycm
+    - compile tern and ycm
-  - but it is a work-in-progress though so... in case it fails

-    ```
-    cd $HOME/.vim/bundle/YouCompleteMe
-    ./install.sh
-    cd ../tern_for_vim
-    npm install
-    ```